 As far as biological evolutionary theories go, grooming with or without the use of cosmetics has a primary social and biological function, to form and maintain relationships, and a secondary hygiene function.
 Humans have been observed to spend much more time grooming themselves than it would be expected if grooming was simply for hygiene reasons.

-Daly et al. from the University of Texas, studied the behavior of self-grooming (specifically hair grooming, straightening of clothes and looking in a mirror) in a restaurant environment and found that such behaviors were much higher in early couples during dating or during the “honeymoon” periods than the ones married or ones that were friends for a while.
+Daly et al. from the University of Texas, studied the behaviour of self-grooming (specifically hair grooming, straightening of clothes and looking in a mirror) in a restaurant environment, and found that such behaviours were much higher in early couples during dating or during the “honeymoon” periods, than the ones married or ones that were friends for a while.
 It is very obvious that natural self-grooming or even self-grooming with the use of cosmetics will enhance our appearance and make us more attractive to the opposite sex (unless you use too much and actually become unattractive) and there are even studies that link the use of make up with appearing well put together and professional.
 No brainers here.
-But what is very interesting, is the use of cosmetics that alter our odor.
+But what is very interesting, is the use of cosmetics that alter our odour.
 Like deodorants or perfumes.

 Interestingly, there is a study that links the behavior of hygiene related self-grooming and the use of cosmetics, like wearing deodorant, with a higher chance of forming a relationship with the opposite sex.
 Perhaps again no shockers here, no one wants a stinky partner or friend.